Home » Easy Craft Ideas » Simple Cookie Cutter Salt Dough Ornaments For Kids

 You can use acrylic craft paint, washable tempera paint, or watercolor paint on salt dough.
 Ensure your ornament is completely dry or baked before painting, and do not allow children to add too much water when using paint.

-In a large bowl, mix your salt and flour together.
+• In a large bowl, mix the salt and flour together.

-Sandwich your dough between two pieces of parchment paper and roll out evenly.
+Sandwich your dough between two pieces of parchment paper and roll it out evenly to about 1/4″.

-Use cookie cutters to cut out shapes and add a hole for ribbon or twine.
+Use cookie cutters to gently cut out the Christmas shapes.
+Poke a hole for ribbon or twine using a straw or skewer.

 Cooking time will vary depending on the thickness of your ornaments.
-Salt dough can be baked for 1-3 hours.
-We baked ours for an hour and a half at 250 degrees F. You want your salt dough to be stiff and dry.
+We baked ours for 30 minutes at 250 degrees F. After 20 minutes, flip your ornament and bake for 10 more minutes.
+You want your salt dough to be stiff and dry.

 Most of these were done using watercolor paint, which is super easy for young kids.
-However, giving children a small paintbrush limits how much water they can add.
+However, giving children a small paintbrush limits the amount of water they can add.
 You can also see how acrylic craft paint and a permanent marker can be used to add extra details.
 Have fun and be creative!

 collage of salt dough ornaments being made by kids.